Liver cirrhosis: symptoms, causes, treatment

 Prevention of liver cirrhosis

-The liver is an organ that can miraculously repair itself, but it is better not to bring the disease itself, but to prevent it.
+The liver is an organ that can miraculously regenerate itself, but it is better not to lead to the disease itself, but to prevent it.

-- The first golden rule of liver health is avoiding alcoholic beverages or keeping them to a minimum.
+- The first golden rule for liver health is to avoid alcoholic beverages or keep their consumption to a minimum.
 And we are talking not only about strong, but also low-alcohol drinks, because ethanol is a toxic substance that tends to accumulate in the body.

-- To protect yourself from the influence of viral hepatitis A, B and D, you should carefully study the information on the methods of infection, and this: blood transfusion, reusable syringe or patient hygiene items, the use of non-sterile instruments, unprotected sexual intercourse.
+- To protect yourself from the influence of viral hepatitis A, B and D, it is worth thoroughly studying the information about methods of infection, and this is: blood transfusion, reusable use of a syringe or patient hygiene items, use of unsterile instruments, unprotected sexual intercourse.

 - Parasite protection.

 Good afternoon, my father was diagnosed with cirrhosis of the liver 5 years ago.
-(Hepatitis C + alcohol in life).
+(Hepatitis C + alcohol for life).
 Moreover, as far as I understood, his health was already in a rather critical state (fluid in the abdominal cavity, bleeding in the esophagus).
-The doctors advised not to despair and said that there is a possibility-probability of treatment at this stage.
-We will compensate for cirrhosis of the liver in all possible ways and methods, the doctors said.
-Treatment was prescribed with Heptrong + ribovirin for 48 weeks.
-During the year, interim tests were done - a biochemical blood test: ALT, AST, GGTP, bilirubin, the indicators gradually returned to normal.
-After undergoing treatment with a course of injection, the father passed a clinical blood test, qualitative, quantitative and genotype and biochemistry, liver function tests.
-Everything is normal for today.
-People, heal and get well and do not start the disease!
+The doctors advised not to despair and said that there was a possibility of treatment at this stage.
+We will compensate for liver cirrhosis in all possible ways and methods, the doctors said.
+Treatment was prescribed with the drug heptrong + ribovirin for 48 weeks.
+Over the course of a year, interim tests were done - a biochemical blood test: ALT, AST, GGTP, bilirubin, the values gradually returned to normal.
+After completing the injection course, the father passed a clinical blood test, qualitative, quantitative and genotype and biochemistry, and liver tests.
+Today everything is normal.
+People, get treatment and get well and don’t spread the disease!